Get Support

 - Constituent Relations

-- Constituent Relations provides a fair and courteous process for resolving complaints relating to child protection and child welfare cases, foster home and child care licensing, child care programs, and juvenile rehabilitation services.
+- Helps resolve complaints about child protection and child welfare cases, foster home and child care licensing, child care programs, and juvenile rehabilitation services.

 - Office of the Family and Children’s Ombuds

-- The Family and Children’s Ombuds is another state office that is separate from DCYF.
-They investigate complaints about DCYF actions or inaction that involve:
+- A state office that is separate from DCYF.
+They investigate complaints about DCYF decisions.

 - Any child at risk of abuse, neglect, or other harm.